workindia/Applozic-Android-SDK/INTEGRATION-DOC.md

 ##### Firebase Cloud Messaging (FCM)  is already enabled in my app

-  Add the below code and pass the push notification tooken:
+  Add the below code and pass the push notification token:

  **1.** In UserLoginTask "onSuccess" (refer Step 3)